The following income is also excluded. The type (EI, UI, ED, or VW) and source codes are listed in parenthesis where applicable.

 - Title IV-D Child Support Payments: child support payments received by Temporary Assistance participants that must be transferred to the agency administering Title IV-D, to maintain Temporary Assistance eligibility.
 This is not shown as income on the Income (FMX0) screen.
 Count DCSE refunds to a Temporary Assistance/SNAP case as income.

-- Payments made to individuals 55 years or older from SCSEP of the Older American’s Act, including Green Thumb (Type EI – Source GT), Experience Works, and Mature Worker Program are excluded.
-(Type UI – Source OA for all but Green Thumb).
+- Payments made to individuals 55 years or older from SCSEP of the Older American’s Act: excluded, including Green Thumb (Type EI – Source GT), Experience Works, and Mature Worker Program (Type UI – Source OA for all but Green Thumb).
 Confer with offices administering programs for the elderly to determine which projects are authorized by Title V.

 - Foster Care Payments: payments for Foster Care are excluded from EU income unless the foster child or adult is included in SNAP EU membership.
 If the foster child or adult is not included in the SNAP EU, do not show as income on the Income (FMX0) screen.